 - Ju Amnyi Trulchung Rinpoche’s art and cultural education project for Tibetan nomads. ($5,715) www.vistaproject.org

 - Tsering Yangkey’s work with the Tesi Environmental Awareness Movement to set up 50 monastery Eco-TEAMS. ($6,750) www.ecotibet.org

 *Not all projects have been listed due to their confidential nature.

 The Fund is named after lifelong Tibet supporters, Galen and Barbara Rowell, who died in a plane crash in 2002.
 As avid mountaineers and outdoor photographers, Galen and Barbara Rowell helped bring Tibet and the Himalayas into the public eye.
 Their fund continues this legacy, providing small grants to Tibetan writers, academics, photographers, and conservationists.
 To learn more about Galen and Barbara Rowell and the background of the Rowell Fund, click here.

 ICT and the Rowell Fund also wishes to congratulate last year’s grant recipients, whose final written reports provided concrete evidence of impact the Rowell Fund continues to have among Tibetan communities.
-The advisory board, made up of friends and family of Galen & Barbara, is made up of John Ackerly, Conrad Anker, David Breashears, Jimmy Chin, Bob and Beth Cushman, John Jancik and Terri Baker, Bob Palais, Tony Rowell and Ray and Nicole Rowell Ryan.
+The advisory board, made up of friends and family of Galen & Barbara, is made up of John Ackerly, David Breashears, Bob and Beth Cushman, John Jancik and Terri Baker, Bob Palais, Tony Rowell and Ray and Nicole Rowell Ryan.
 The Fund is managed by the International Campaign for Tibet.